polyurichard/lectures/OOD/oo.md

 }
 ```

-Inheritance promotes reusability and is a way to achieve runtime polymorphism.
-It can save you significant time and effort by allowing you to reuse code that's already been tested and debugged.
+Inheritance promotes reusability by allowing you to reuse code that's already been tested and debugged.

 For instance, let's consider the `Warrior` class that extends the `Player` class in our game.
 - The `Player` class might have attributes like `name`, `health`, and `weapon`, and methods to manage these attributes and perform actions like `attack()`.